 Community College in Keys offers Waterfront Living

-For students on the hunt for a community college with campus housing, Florida Keys Community College may be one to consider.
+For students on the hunt for a community college with campus housing, the Florida Keys Community College may be one to consider.
 According to Community College Week, this school offers Lagoon Landing, a waterfront dormitory that features suite-style living for students of the school.
-Suites are fully furnished and include a fully equipped kitchenette, free wi-fi and security features.
+Suites are fully furnished and include a fully equipped kitchenette, free Wi-Fi, and security features.
 The school built the residential hall to accommodate students that were coming from 100 miles away to take advantage of the college’s unique aquatic and marine programs.

 The president of Florida Keys Community College, Jonathan Gueverra, told Community College Week that the benefits of the campus housing extend beyond the practical advantages of avoiding a long commute.
-He believes students can better utilize the many services and activities available on the campus when they are present 24/7.
+He believes students can better utilize the many services and activities available on campus when they are present 24/7.

 “From a general perspective, I think community colleges should have residence halls,” Gueverra said.
 “If you look at the top liberal arts colleges, they all have their students 24/7.
 There are so many things that you can do to get them to that place where you want them to go, which is graduation.
 The dorm is part of academic life.”